Detailed Action

 compare the estimated processor usage of the at least one processor to process the sensor-originated data using the first neural network and at least the second neural network of the plurality of neural networks (a mental process of evaluation, as comparing estimated data can be performed in human mind)

-when the estimated processor usage of the at least one processor to process the sensor-originated data using the first neural network is less than the estimated processor usage of at least the second neural network of the plurality of neural network (mental process of evaluation, as it merely recites comparing the estimated processor usage value of the first neural network and the estimated processor usage value of the second neural network, which can be done in human mind)
+determine, based on comparing the estimated processor usage, that the estimated processor usage of the at least one processor to process the sensor-originated data using the first neural network is less than the estimated processor usage of at least the second neural network of the plurality of neural network; (mental process of evaluation, as it merely recites comparing the estimated processor usage value of the first neural network and the estimated processor usage value of the second neural network, which can be done in human mind)

 2A Prong 2: